 Due to the inherent uncertainties of litigation, lawyers generally refrain from expressing judgments as to outcomes except in those relatively few clear cases.
 In response to a Department of Defense, Inspector General Audit, DoD Process for Reporting Contingent Legal Liabilities, DON developed a methodology to determine an estimate for contingent legal liabilities.
 Beginning with 1st Quarter, FY 2007, DON GF recognized and disclosed an estimate for contingent legal liabilities.
 The methodology considers the likelihood of an unfavorable outcome or potential liability and is provided as an overall assessment of all cases currently pending and not on an individual case basis.
 The likelihood of an unfavorable or potential liability was determined by using an average of the data from the preceding four years and the current year.
 This average was calculated by taking the total dollar amount of closed cases and dividing it by the total dollar amount claimed in those closed cases for each of the last four years plus current year.
 This average represents the percentage that has historically been paid on claims.
-It is based entirely on historical data.
-The merits of each individual case have not been taken into consideration.
-Until sufficient historical data can be collected for NWCF, the estimate recorded on DON GF financial statements will consider all DON funding sources together.
+It is based entirely on historical data can be collected for NWCF, the estimate recorded on DON GF financial statements will consider all DON funding sources together.